Why Diversity is Valuable

 The undergraduate student body is split among 31 states (may include Washington D.C.), as shown in the chart below.

 There is a mid sized group of about 130 international students at Alabama State University representing at least 20 countries.
-Check out the Alabama State International Student Page for more information.
+Go to the Alabama State International Student Page for more information.

-The "traditional" college student is thought to be between the ages of 18-22.
+The traditional student is between the ages of 18-22.
 At Alabama State University, 55.9% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
 We rank Alabama State #1,047 in the nation for student age diversity.

 Analyze the age range of Alabama State undergraduates with the following bar chart.